vimc/montagu-ci/README.md

 The CI server will backup every day into `/opt/TeamCity/data/backup`

-From the host, running `./scripts/sync-backups.sh` will syncronise these backups to the host, in the directory `backup`, and will set a link to the most recent one in `restore`.
-This will need some work to be cron-able because the working directory will matter.
+From the host, as root, run the script `./scripts/write-cron-teamcity-backup-sync.sh` to write out a cron job that will organise syncing backups every night.
+This will create backups in `/vagrant/teamcity` (edit `scripts/sync-backups.sh` to change) as well as creating a link to the most recent backup in `restore`.

 To restore the server into a *freshly created machine, during provisioning*, run